Skip to contents

 The choice of the initial parameters for the nls-fitting is a crucial point and the fitting procedure may mainly fail due to ill chosen start parameters.
 Here, three options are provided:

-(a) If no start values (start_values) are provided by the user, a cheap guess is made by using the detrapping values found by Jain et al. (2003) for quartz for a maximum of 7 components.
+(a) If start_values is not provided by the user, a cheap guess is made by using the detrapping values found by Jain et al. (2003) for quartz for a maximum of 7 components.
 Based on these values, the pseudo start parameters xm and Im are recalculated for the given data set.
-In all cases, the fitting starts with the ultra-fast component and (depending on n.components) steps through the following values.
+In all cases, fitting starts with the ultra-fast component and (depending on n.components) steps through the following values.
 If no fit could be achieved, an error plot (for plot = TRUE) with the pseudo curve (based on the pseudo start parameters) is provided.
 This may give the opportunity to identify appropriate start parameters visually.

 (b) If start values are provided, the function works like a simple nls fitting approach.